lynnfaraday/aresmush.com/_root/tutorials/code/overview.md

 If you've only changed **plugins**, you can reload each plugin while the game is still running by using the `load <plugin name>` command in-game.

 If all you've changed are **configuration files**, the `load config` command will read them.
-The config is automatically reloaded when using the web portal config editor.
+The config is automatically reloaded when using the Web Portal config editor.

-If you've changed the **web portal**, you'll need to re-deploy it through the Admin -> Manage menu on the web portal or the `website/deploy` command in-game.
+If you've changed the **Web Portal**, you'll need to re-deploy it through the Admin -> Manage menu on the Web Portal or the `website/deploy` command in-game.

 If you've changed the **engine**, you'll need to actually [shutdown and restart](/tutorials/manage/shutdown) the game before the changes will take effect.
 You probably shouldn't be changing the engine, though.